mobak88/recipe-node-app/README.md

 To update a recipe send a PATCH request to the `/recipes/:recipe_id` resource with a with Content-Type JSON as in the example below.
 If you dont provide `ingredient_id` and or `step_id` a new ingredient or step will be created, if you provide it the respective ingredient and or step will get updated.
 It ignores everything you leave out and updates only what you provide.

+- recipe_name as string
+- category as string
+- ingredients as an array of objects with at least one object containing ingredient_name as string and ingredient_category as string
+- steps as an array of objects with at least one object containing step_text as string

 ```
 {
     "recipe_name": "rice",